afrussel/portfolio-template/README.md

 # portfolio-template
-A lightweight, customizable single-page personal portfolio website template built with CSS and JS
+A lightweight, customizable single-page free personal portfolio website template built with CSS and JS.